Skip to main content

 Frequently Asked Questions

-FIRST INDEPENDENT BANK has a Bank Health Score of C (60/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+First Independent Bank has a Bank Health Score of A (84/100), placing it one of the safest banks in our analysis.
+It holds a Tier 1 capital ratio of 11.25%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST INDEPENDENT BANK holds $132M in total assets and $119M in total deposits.
-It is located in AURORA, MISSOURI (FDIC Certificate #18380).
+First Independent Bank holds $132M in total assets and $119M in total deposits.
+It is headquartered in Aurora, Missouri (FDIC Certificate #18380).

-FIRST INDEPENDENT BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.13%, and the return on assets is 0.84%.
+First Independent Bank has a Tier 1 capital ratio of 11.25%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.13%, and the return on assets is 0.84%.

 Yes.
-FIRST INDEPENDENT BANK is FDIC-insured (Certificate #18380).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Independent Bank is FDIC-insured (Certificate #18380).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: